Eczema in later life

 Emollients for moisturising

-Emollients are the main first-line treatment for eczema and are necessary to keep your skin moisturised.
-Emollients can be bought over the counter in pharmacies and some supermarkets or supplied on prescription.
-Your Clinical Commissioning Group or health board will have a list of emollients from which they prescribe.
+Emollients are the main first-line treatment for eczema and are necessary to keep the skin moisturised.
+Emollients can be bought over the counter in pharmacies and some supermarkets, or obtained on prescription.
+Your local Clinical Commissioning Group or health board will have a list of emollients from which they prescribe.

 There is a wide range of emollients, which vary in their levels of greasiness.
-The dryer the skin, the greasier an emollient is needed.
+The drier the skin, the greasier an emollient is needed.
 Ointments are the greasiest type of emollient.
 If you find that a particular emollient doesn’t suit your skin, try a different one.
 Different emollients tend to suit different people.
+Emollients containing humectant ingredients, such as urea, may require less frequent application than others.

-If you have trouble applying emollient to areas of the body that are difficult to reach, such as the back, try an applicator, such as those available at BackBliss.
+If you have trouble applying emollient to areas of the body that are difficult to reach, such as the back, try an applicator, such as those available from BackBliss (www.backbliss.com).

-Take care when trying new moisturising creams.
-Apply a small amount to a small area of skin and reapply to this area for three consecutive days, as it can take up to three days for a delayed allergic reaction to occur.
-Products containing perfume or lanolin are best avoided, as people with eczema are more likely to experience adverse reactions to them.
+Take care when trying new emollients.
+Apply a small amount to a small area of skin and re-apply to this area for three consecutive days, as it can take up to three days for a delayed allergic reaction to occur.
+Products containing perfume or lanolin are best avoided, as people with eczema are more likely to experience adverse reactions to these ingredients.

 Emollients for washing, and bath/shower equipment